 General Escrow Instructions

-Internet Escrow Services, Inc., a California corporation ("IES") is the direct provider of escrow services, and is licensed by the Department of Business Oversight, State of California, License Number 963 1867, the Arizona Department of Financial Institutions EA 0908016, and the Idaho Department of Finance, License Number ESC-1050.
+Internet Escrow Services, Inc., a California corporation ("IES") is the direct provider of escrow services, and is licensed by the Department of Financial Protection and Innovation, State of California, License Number 963 1867, the Arizona Department of Financial Institutions EA 0908016, and the Idaho Department of Finance, License Number ESC-1050.

 The following provisions shall be referred to as the "General Escrow Instructions."
 The parties hereto employ, authorize and instruct IES to act as Escrow Holder and Escrow Agent in connection with the Transaction under the terms and conditions on the Transaction Detail Screens, these General Escrow Instructions, Terms of Using the Escrow Platform and any supplemental Escrow Instructions as hereinafter defined and all collectively referred to as the "Transaction Escrow Instructions."
 Escrow.com and IES are hereinafter collectively referred to as "Escrow.com" and intermittently referred to as "we" or "us."